bluesky/bluesky/doc/source/callbacks.rst

 ----------------------------

 If an exception is raised while processing a callback, the error can interrupt data collection.
-Usually, this is good: if, for example, the callback that is saving your data encounters an error, you want to know immediately.
+Sometimes, this is good: if, for example, the callback that is saving your data encounters an error, you want to know immediately rather than continuing to *think* you are collecting data when in fact it is being lost.

-But if a "flaky" callback is causing errors, it is possible to convert errors to warnings like so.
+But in many situations, such as visualization or first-pass data processing, it is usuallybetter for data collection to proceed even if a callback fails.
+These decorators may be used to wrap callbacks so that any errors they encounter are converted to log messages.

+.. autofunction:: bluesky.callbacks.core.make_callback_safe

+.. autofunction:: bluesky.callbacks.core.make_class_safe

+It is also possible to configure the RunEngine to ignore *all* callback exceptions globally, but this feature is not recommended.

 .. code-block:: python

     RE.ignore_callback_exceptions = False

+.. versionchanged:: 0.6.4

-This is ``False`` by default.
-In bluesky version 0.6.4 (September 2016) and earlier, this was ``True`` by default.
+   In bluesky version 0.6.4 (September 2016) the default value was changed from ``True`` to ``False``.

 .. _filtering: